 To see my collection of recipes featuring pecans, check out my Best Recipes Featuring Pecans.

 These days, I’m making everything I can think of that mom used to make.
-Memories are too precious to forget.
+Memories are too precious to forget and her Pecan Caramel Chocolate Turtles have always been a personal favorite.

 Finally, I’ve nailed it and I have to share it with the world or at least my little corner of the world.
 Here goes!

-After I melt the caramel mixture, I pour it over the pecan halves, stir to combine, and drop by spoonfuls onto wax paper that has been sprayed with cooking spray.
+Add the toasted pecan halves, stir to combine, and drop by spoonfuls onto parchment paper that has been sprayed with cooking spray.
+Don’t worry about them being the same size.

 This is what the caramel and pecan mixture looks like when you drop spoonfuls onto the wax paper.
 (I just eyeball it).